MrBerg/ParSed/README.md

 Installation
 ---------
--Make sure that Python 2.7 is installed
+*Make sure that Python 2.7 is installed
--Download this repository
+*Download this repository
--Download the esmre library (licensed under LGPL2.1), for building a string index https://code.google.com/p/esmre/
+*Download the esmre library (licensed under LGPL2.1), for building a string index https://code.google.com/p/esmre/
 -Follow the instructions in esmre-0.3.1/INSTALL -that's all.
 If you need help using ParSed, there's always 'python parsed.py -h'!